Request parameters.

 Get rolling window price change statistics with a custom window.

-but statistics are computed on demand using the arbitrary window you specify.
+This request is similar to ticker.24hr but statistics are computed on demand using the arbitrary window you specify.

 Weight: Adjusted based on the number of requested symbols: